A Finite-Model-Theoretic View on Propositional Proof Complexity: The Polynomial Calculus over the Field of Rationals and Fixed-Point Logic with Counting

 Before we discuss the $\FPC$-definability of this procedure, let us observe that there is a small caveat with the approach above.
 So far, the generating set for $\{ p \in \langle \mcB \rangle : \deg(p) < k \}$ that we obtain is not of size at most $|M_k|$.
 Indeed, by our construction, which relies on the final projection step, the size of the generating set depends on $|\mcB|$ (because the vector of variables $x$ is indexed by $\mcB$).
 Hence, we need to make a second important observation.
 Say we were able to construct an $M_k \times J$-matrix $N$ over $\mbQ$ with the property that $\im(N) = \{ p \in \langle \mcB \rangle : \deg(p) < k \}$ (that is the columns of $N$ form a generating set for the solution space of the above linear equation system projected to $p$).
 We would like to transform this matrix $N$ into a ``smaller'' $M_k \times M_k$-matrix $\hat N$ such that $\im(\hat N) = \im(N)$.
 This is clearly possible simply because the dimension of the space $\im(N)$ is at most $|M_k|$.
 However, the question is about how difficult it is to obtain such a ``more compact'' version $\hat N$ of~$N$.
 Specifically, for our $\FPC$-definability proof, we need to express this ``compression transformation'' in $\FPC$ as well.

 Fortunately, the step from $N$ to $\hat N$ is surprisingly easy to realise.
 As we will see in the following subsection, it holds that the $(M_k \times M_k)$-matrix $\hat N := N \cdot N^T$ has the same image as the matrix $N$, see Lemma~\ref{lem:bcmmt}.
 Hence, we obtain a \emph{small} generating set for $\im(N)$ by taking the columns of $\hat N = N \cdot N^T$.
 This shows that we can, in general, quite easily transform an arbitrary generating set for a $\mbQ$-linear subspace of $\mbQ^{M_k}$ into a small generating set of size at most $|M_k|$.
 Moreover, this transformation only relies on simple matrix operations, such as transposition and matrix multiplication.
 As such operations are well-known to be definable in $\FPC$, see e.g.\ \cite{Holm10}, this transformation is $\FPC$-definable.
+However, it is at this point that the bit-complexity of the coefficients has to be taken into account.
+Since $\hat N$ is computed by squaring $N$, the bit-complexity of the coefficients can increase in this step.
+If this happens repeatedly, then the required number of bits may become greater than the maximum number of bits that our $\FPC$-sentence can handle.
+In this case, the computation has to be aborted.
+This maximum number of bits depends on the number of variables of the $\FPC$-sentence that we are constructing: We want our sentence to be able to find refutations in $\PC_{k,b}$, for a fixed value of $b$.
+That is, the coefficients occurring in a refutation can be written as fractions of binary numbers of length $\leq n^b$, where $n$ is the size of the input structure.
+These coefficients, i.e.\ the entries of the matrices that we are manipulating in the fixed-point computation, are represented as follows: We use a tuple of $b$ variables ranging over the $n$ ordered elements of the number sort in order to index the positions of a binary string.
+Relations are used to mark the positions that are $0$ and $1$, respectively, and to specify the position of the coefficient in the matrix (see \cite{Holm10} for more details).
+Therefore, it is possible to construct for every fixed $b$ an $\FPC$-sentence that performs the matrix manipulations mentioned above using binary numbers of length $n^b$, but no fixed $\FPC$-sentence can deal with coefficients of unbounded length.